-The term Green Marketing has evolved from ethical marketing and environmental marketing.
-Green marketing is about how an organisation develops its strategy to take into account growing political and consumer concerns about the environment.
+Green Marketing has evolved from ethical marketing and environmental marketing.
+Green marketing is about how an organization develops its strategy to take into account growing political and consumer concerns about the environment.

-Environmental concerns focus on a number of environmental issues including carbon dioxide levels, the dangers of diesel on health, sustainability and climate change.
-UN (United Nations) endorsements of scientists' findings and legislation passed by government organisations such as the EU (European Union) has encouraged many firms to migrate their strategy towards Green Marketing.
+Environmental concerns focus on several issues, including carbon dioxide levels, the dangers of diesel on health, sustainability, and climate change.
+UN (United Nations) endorsements of scientists' findings and legislation passed by government organizations such as the EU (European Union) have encouraged many firms to migrate their strategy toward Green Marketing.

 How Do Governments Implement Green Strategy

 Governments may encourage firms and consumers to adopt "green" actions by offering grants to implement "green" initiatives.
-In the UK for example the government was funding the "Green Deal Scheme" which provided homeowners with money to make "energy saving" home improvements.
+In the UK, for example, the government was funding the "Green Deal Scheme," which provided homeowners with money to make "energy-saving" home improvements.
+In 2021, the UK introduced the "Green Homes Grant" to help people insulate their homes or install low-carbon heating.

-In some countries targets and sanctions are laid down by central and local governments to ensure "green" targets such as recycling are met.
-The European Union will fine member states who do not meet "green" targets for things like renewable energy, recycling and air quality.
+In some countries, targets and sanctions are laid down by central and local governments to ensure "green" targets such as recycling are met.
+The European Union fines member states that do not meet "green" targets for renewable energy, recycling, and air quality.
+For example, Germany has now pledged to phase out the sale of gasoline-powered vehicles by 2035.

 The diagram below distinguishes between a Linear Economy and a Circular Economy which firms may decide to use in their green marketing strategy.